 In 2008, the BBC cameras filmed two Swedish sisters throwing in traffic on the M6.
 When shown on the BBC, nearly 7 million viewers were glued to their screens, and millions more saw it later on YouTube.

 The twins met in Ireland before traveling to England.
-After his strange behavior caused them to be left at a service station M6, ran to the highway numerous times and were struck by oncoming vehicles, which Ursula be disabled.
-Sabina medical assistance was refused and attacked a police officer, when he was arrested.
+After his strange behavior caused them to be left at a service station M6, ran to the highway numerous times and were struck by oncoming vehicles, which left Ursula disabled.
+Medical assistance was refused to Sabina ,she attacked a police officer and was arrested.

 The images were shocking.
 A preview wrote in no way miss this documentary.
 It opens with what is perhaps the most extraordinary material I’ve seen on television.